ShaunakSen/M101JS/readme.txt

 we can do this in 3 ways:
 1. Restructure: we can restructure our schema to use a single doc and use atomic features that mongo provides
 2. Implement locking in sw such as critical section or semaphores. this is how the real apps are made.
-For eg if a bank needs to transfer money to another they do not have the same realational db that they can simply open a transaction
+For eg if a bank needs to transfer money to another they do not have the same relational db that they can simply open a transaction
 3. Tolerate: In modern web apps it is used.
 For eg in friends feed its not necessary that ALL the friends should see the updates simultaneously.
 So a bit of inconsistency is tolerated